 New Features Available for Small Businesses Challenged by Coronavirus

-With small businesses facing unprecedented challenges as the coronavirus situation evolves, we at Nextdoor want to do everything we can to support the local business communities critical to our neighborhoods.
+With small businesses facing unprecedented challenges during the COVID-19 pandemic, we at Nextdoor want to do everything we can to support the small business communities critical to our neighborhoods.

-In the last two weeks, conversations on Nextdoor about supporting local businesses have increased 17X, with an outpouring of support for local favorites.
+Early in the pandemic, conversations on Nextdoor about supporting small businesses increased 17X, with an outpouring of support for local favorites.
 We have seen neighbors posting to share which of their go-to restaurants are still open for takeout, rallying fellow patrons to buy local gift cards, and even organizing fundraising campaigns to help out-of-work employees and spare what they can to keep businesses afloat.

 When in-person business is difficult, or even impossible, offering gift cards, takeout or delivery services, and fundraising can be powerful tools to help boost cash flow.
 If you’re taking any of these actions, today, we’re making it simple to update your Nextdoor Business Page to share with your most loyal customers, your neighbors.